Smithsonian Student Travel: Terms and Conditions

 What’s included in the Tuition?

 Tuition for Smithsonian Student Travel covers all day-to-day expenses including three meals each day, lodging, entertainment, excursions, any theatre and concert tickets, entry fees, bike and boat rentals, equipment rental, tips, and all ground transportation during the program, including trains, buses and taxis.
-Tuition does not include the $200 Application Fee, international or internal airfare, baggage fees, visa and entry/exit fees, laundry, communication home, health care, COVID-19 tests, gifts, snacks, or other personal expenses.
+Tuition does not include the $200 Application Fee, international or internal airfare, baggage fees, visa and entry/exit fees, laundry, communication home, health care, COVID-19 tests, Trip Cancelation Insurance, gifts, snacks, or other personal expenses.

 Basis of Program Tuition: